ahihi/rust-portaudio/README.md

 Rust-PortAudio is still in development, so there may be bugs - please feel free to add an issue or even better, submit a PR!

+# ahihi's fork

-My (ahihi) fork adds very basic Windows support.
+Adds very basic Windows support.
 The bindings are built against Mingw's PortAudio package.
 Currently this has been successfully tested with MSYS2/Mingw64 on Windows 8.1.

 # Installation